 The purchasing limit may be low to start with, but it will increase over time if you meet your obligations.
 “There are a number of companies that offer these types of accounts,” Coleman said.

-Tejas Vemparala and Jennifer Dublino contributed to this article.
+Tejas Vemparala and Jennifer Dublino contributed to the reporting and writing in this article.
 Source interviews were conducted for a previous version of this article.